stein197/run-script-os/README.md

 # run-script-os

 You will be able to use OS specific operations in npm scripts.
+This is a fork of original [run-script-os](https://github.com/charlesguse/run-script-os) package.

 ## Who would want this?
 If you have experienced the pain of trying to make npm scripts usable across different operating system, this package is for you!
 Looking at you `rm` and `del`!

 ## Installation
-`npm install --save-dev run-script-os`
+`npm install --save-dev @stein197/run-script-os`

 ## Usage